RhysWhite/nexcision/README.md

 # NEXCISION

-**Precise region-based excision of coordinate-labelled rows from NEXUS matrices.**
+**Precise removal of coordinate-labelled sites from NEXUS matrices.**

-NEXCISION removes matrix rows whose genomic coordinates overlap specified regions, while preserving the rest of the NEXUS file.
-It is designed for files where the first token on each matrix row ends with a genomic coordinate:
+NEXCISION removes matrix rows whose genomic coordinates fall within user-specified intervals, while preserving the remaining structure and content of the NEXUS file.

+It is designed for transposed NEXUS matrices in which each row represents a genomic site and the first token ends with its coordinate, for example:

 ```text
 CP013831_180    01001101
 ```

+In this example, 180 is the genomic coordinate used to determine whether the row should be retained or removed.

 ## Install